LeeJMorel/LeeJMorel/README.md

 ### Hi there and welcome to my GitHub page 👋

-My Name is Lee Janzen-Morel and I'm an entry level Full Stack Developer, and aspiring Technical Project Manager.
+My Name is Lee Janzen-Morel and I'm an entry level Full Stack Developer.

 ---